Maryland shocks Minnesota 45-44 in OT on missed conversion - WHIZ News

 After the Terrapins rallied from a 17-point deficit in the fourth quarter to force overtime, Maryland quarterback Taulia Tagovailoa ran for a 2-yard touchdown and Joseph Peterino kicked the extra point to give the Terrapins — who came in as 19-point underdogs — a 45-38 lead.

-Minnesota answered with a 2-yard touchdown run by Seth Green before Walker’s extra-point try sailed wide right to end this Big Ten duel.
+Minnesota answered with a 2-yard touchdown run by Seth Green before Walker’s extra-point try went awry to end this Big Ten duel and launch a wild celebration by the Terrapins, who jubilantly sprinted across the field, seemingly uncaring that they had no fans with whom they could share the moment.

+Never in school history had Maryland won after trailing by 17 points in the fourth quarter.

+“It feels good to get a win,” Maryland coach Michael Locksley said.
+“These players have been through so much.
+With all the things and adversity this team has faced, its great and rewarding for them to be able to feel what success feels like.”

 Tagovailoa went 26 for 35 for 394 yards and three touchdowns in his second college start.
 He also ran for 59 yards and two scores to help the Terrapins (1-1) bounce back from a season-opening 43-3 loss to Northwestern.